ndrakos/blog/_posts/2022-08-26-JWST_Pipeline.md

 ### Stage 3

 "The Stage 3 pipeline takes one or more calibrated slope images (*_cal.fits* files) and combines them into a final mosaic image.
 It then creates a source catalog from this mosaic.
-Several steps are performed in order to prepare the data for the mosaic creation...
+Several steps are performed in order to prepare the data for the mosaic creation.
 There are three final outputs.
 The first is updated copies of the input files (*_i2d.fits*).
 These updated files contain a consistent WCS, such that they overlap correctly.
 The second output is a final mosaic image (*_segm.fits*) created by drizzling the input images onto a distortion-free grid.
 And the final output is a source catalog (*_cat.ecsv*) wth basic photometry, created from the final mosaic image."

 Again, I just ran this on the one pointing, and it seemed to work fine.